Undergraduate BSc (Hons)

 We use a variety of teaching and learning methods to cater for all styles of learning.
 This includes:

-• Presentations - including those given from someone working in the profession - the programme team will organise regular visits from high-profile speakers, including serving senior police officers
+• Presentations - including those given by someone working in the profession - the programme team will organise regular visits from high-profile speakers, including serving senior police officers.

-• Student-directed study - where work is assigned and deadlines given
+• Student-directed study - where work is assigned and deadlines are given.

 We place emphasis on the acquisition of individual transferable skills as well as the development of knowledge and skills important to those working in the field.